cryptocrowd-city/xcrc-wallet/doc/bulwark-core/Default-Data-Locations.md

 This section may be of use to you if you wish to send a friend the blockchain, avoiding them a hefty download.

 *wallet.dat
     *Contains addresses and transactions linked to them. <span style="color:red">Please be sure to make backups of this file.
-It contains the keys necessary for spending your BWK.</span> You should not transfer this file to any third party or they may be able to access your BWK.
+It contains the keys necessary for spending your XCRC.</span> You should not transfer this file to any third party or they may be able to access your XCRC.
 *db.log
     *May contain information pertaining to your wallet.
 It may be safely deleted.
 *debug.log